Health effects of smoking tobacco: Lung cancer

 The risk of lung cancer is highly influenced by smoking, with up to 90% of diagnoses being attributed to tobacco smoking.
 The risk of developing lung cancer increases with the number of years smoked and the number of cigarettes smoked per day.
 Smoking can be linked to all subtypes of lung cancer.
 Small-cell carcinoma (SCLC) is the most closely associated with almost 100% of cases occurring in smokers.
 This form of cancer has been identified with autocrine growth loops, proto-oncogene activation and inhibition of tumor suppressor genes.
 SCLC may originate from neuroendocrine cells located in the bronchus called Feyrter cells.

-The risk of dying from lung cancer before age 85 is 22.1% for a male smoker and 11.9% for a female smoker, in the absence of competing causes of death.
-The corresponding estimates for lifelong nonsmokers are a 1.1% probability of dying from lung cancer before age 85 for a man of European descent and a 0.8% probability for a woman.
+The risk of dying from lung cancer before age 85 is 22% for a male smoker and 12% for a female smoker, in the absence of competing causes of death.
+The corresponding estimates for lifelong non-smokers are a 1.1% probability of dying from lung cancer before age 85 for a man of European descent and a 0.8% probability for a woman.